The WNBA's New Dallas Wings Uniforms Are Sparking Controversy

 This incident underscores how “surface-level diversity efforts” fail to address the problems at the heart of this issue, says former Wings Chief Marketing Officer Nicole Smith, who left the organization in 2017.

-“It’s unfortunate and disappointing considering the robust black female fanbase and the proportion of Black female players.
+“It’s unfortunate and disappointing considering the robust Black female fanbase and the proportion of Black female players.
 However, it also highlights the global need for competency, humility, and responsiveness around culture and intersectionality,” she tells TIME.
 “A solution will require an intentional culture shift where Black women are seen, heard, considered and, most importantly, valued.”